Basic Nurse Assistant (BNA) Program Information

 What's the Difference Between a CNA and a BNA Program?

+The median annual wage for nursing assistants is $30,310, ranging from $23,880 to $44,240.
 Prepare to become a Certified Nursing Assistant (CNA) by taking ECC's Basic Nurse Assistant (BNA) Training Program.
-CNAs are in high demand in the northern Illinois region, and the Nursing Department regularly posts job opportunities for students.
+CNAs are in high demand in the northern Illinois region, and the Nursing Department regularly posts student job opportunities.
 The U.S. Department of Labor estimates that CNA jobs will grow by 8% by 2030.
 U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Nursing Assistants and Orderlies, (accessed December 22, 2021).

 See details about the salary and job opportunities as a nursing assistant (sometimes called a nursing aid) on the ECC Career Coach site.